 Acronyms are rampant in the world of digital marketing.
 Not only this, there are numerous terms that have multiple meanings across traditional and digital marketing.

-Check any of the major online marketing resources and see what kinds of lingo are being used.
+Check any of the major online and social media marketing resources and see what kinds of lingo are being used.
 Learn the terms inside and out so you can better speak to marketing agencies, internal marketers, and any partners you pursue.

 It’s often said that imitation is the best form of flattery.
 This holds true in digital marketing.

-With your brand defined, audience identified, lingo mastered, and competitors researched, it’s time to develop a plan and set realistic expectations and marketing goals.
+With your brand defined, audience identified, lingo mastered, and competitors researched, it’s time to develop a digital dental marketing plan and set realistic expectations goals.

-Look at your practice as a whole and ask yourself which metrics and goals are most important to you.
-Are you wanting to focus your online dental marketing campaign on attracting new patients, retaining current patients, or both?
+Look at your dental practice as a whole and ask yourself which metrics and goals are most important to you.
+Are you wanting to focus your online dental marketing campaign on patient acquisition, retaining current patients, or both?
 Do you want to focus your campaign on thought leadership and push for more recognition in the industry?

 Defining these goals before you start a campaign will ensure you have the right tasks in place and don’t waste any time or funds.